Computer Security Policy and Procedures

 A common example of where compromises can be made are the frequency with which good quality passwords need to be changed, due to policy.
 Despite the fact that there is no realistic chance of the password being compromised through decryption.

-As a result of this requirement, some users may look to create sequential passwords that comply with policy.
+As a result of this requirement, some users may look to create sequential passwords that comply with the policy.
 But are easier to remember and consequently easier decrypt using masking techniques.

 As an example, if there was a requirement to change passwords every month the following passwords are likely to conform with requirements.
 In that they are of sufficient length contain uppercase, lowercase, numeric and special characters: